 The Government will evaluate the extent to which the Offeror's approach to utilize small business concerns is likely to result in an effective and meaningful use of small businesses in performance of the work scope and the extent of small business concern participation, including veteran-owned small business concerns, service-disabled veteran-owned small business concerns, HUBZone small business concerns, small disadvantaged business concerns, and women-owned small business concerns in performance of the contract.
-As part of this evaluation, the Government will evaluate the extent that small businesses are proposed to be used in terms of total planned subcontracted dollars and percentages, and as a percentage of total contract value, in comparison to the average of the last two full fiscal years' (FY2021 - 2022) small business socioeconomic accomplishments.
-Offerors that do not propose small business subcontracting goals that are at least commensurate with the average site accomplishments may be adversely rated under this criterion.
+As part of this evaluation, the Government will evaluate the extent that small businesses are proposed to be used in terms of total planned subcontracted dollars and percentages, and as a percentage of total contract value.
 Evaluation of this criterion is separate and distinct from the small business subcontracting plan or small business past performance assessments.
 However, if the information in the Offeror's narrative or Section L - Attachment J, contradicts the Offeror's Small Business Subcontracting Plan referenced in Section L-9(e), it may negatively affect the rating of the Offeror under this criterion.